hdShang/arxiv-daily/docs/cs-CL/2025-10-25/papers/251022373v1-visjudge-bench-aesthetics-and-quality-assessment-of-visualizations.md

 ---
 layout: default
-title: VisJudge-Bench: Aesthetics and Quality Assessment of Visualizations
+title: "VisJudge-Bench: Aesthetics and Quality Assessment of Visualizations"
 ---

 # VisJudge-Bench: Aesthetics and Quality Assessment of Visualizations